Medusa Deluxe

 Medusa Deluxe is a 2022 British murder mystery film written and directed by Thomas Hardiman.
 It stars Clare Perkins, Anita-Joy Uwajeh, Kae Alexander, Harriet Webb, Darrell D'Silva, Luke Pasqualino and Heider Ali.
+The film is designed to look like one continuous take.

 Plot

 A murder mystery set in a competitive hairdressing contest.
 Extravagance and excess collide, as the death of a contestant sows seeds of division in a community whose passion for hair verges on obsession.